History menu >

 Entrance in Green Lane

-Very little has been written about Malvern Wells cemetery, a small peaceful burial ground with a chapel near the entrance, maintained by Malvern Wells Parish Council.
+Very little to date has been written about Malvern Wells cemetery, a small peaceful burial ground with a chapel near the entrance, maintained by Malvern Wells Parish Council.

 Plans for the cemetery were being discussed in 1888 and the cemetery was consecrated in 1892.
-A report appeared in the Worcester News.
+A report appeared in the Worcester News (ref 1).

 You will find a plan of the graves on the Malvern Wells Parish Council website where there are links to old and new spaces.
 These plans showing plot locations are a little difficult to interpret, but having found one grave and guided by date you can navigate to the one you are looking for.

 It appears not every grave is marked on the plan.